AshwinDisa/Counter_UAV_system/README.md

-# Anti-drone
-This repository contains the path planning algorithm for an anti-drone system.
+This repository contains the path planning algorithm for an counter-UAV system.

 ## Usage instructions
 ### Tested with Ubuntu 20.04, ROS Noetic